kaakaww/workshop-github-actions/README.md

 Add a secret named `HAWK_API_KEY`, and add your StackHawk API key as the value.

+Complete the steps of the Create an App flow with an application name of: `vuln-node-express`, an environment of: `Development`, and a host url of: `http://localhost:3000/`.

 ### Commit the `stackhawk.yml` Configuration File

 Download the `stackhawk.yml` file that you created in the Get Started flow in the StackHawk platform.
 Copy the contents into a new file at the base of your repo named `stackhawk.yml`.
 Commit the file.